zulip/zulip/docs/integration-guide.md

 # Integration Writing Guide

-Our integrations are one of the most important parts of Zulip, so it's important that they are all implemented to the highest standard of quality that we can write.
+Integrations are one of the most important parts of a group chat tool like Zulip, and we are committed to making integrating with Zulip and getting you integration merged upstream so everyone else can benefit from it as easy as possible while maintaining the high quality of the Zulip integrations library.

-Contributions to this guide are very welcome, so if you run into any issues following these instructions or come up with any tips while writing an integration, please open an issue or submit a pull request!
+Contributions to this guide are very welcome, so if you run into any issues following these instructions or come up with any tips or tools that help writing integration, please email zulip-devel@googlegroups.com, open an issue, or submit a pull request to share your ideas!

 ## Types of integrations